 Chronic headaches are serious – they can make even day-to-day activities seem burdensome.
 If you’ve tried medications and other at-home remedies but still can’t find relief, it might be time to talk to your dentist.
 In many cases, headaches stem from a misaligned bite, which creates jaw and facial tension, as well as night-time teeth grinding.
-Serenity Dental has training in the mechanical workings of the mouth, and they can alleviate headaches and restore your bite with TMJ therapy.
+Our doctor has training in the mechanical workings of the mouth, and he can alleviate headaches and restore your bite with TMJ therapy.

 What does TMJ stand for?

 TMJ is an acronym referring to the temporomandibular joints.
 Disorders of the TMJs are referred to as TMD or TMJ dysfunction.
 These joints are one of the most commonly used joints in the body, because they allow a person to speak, eat, and form facial expressions.